waynecharr/E_commerce_Back_End/README.md

 - "fixed error where update tag was not working"
 - "added demonstration video to ReadMe"
 - "added some notes in code"
+- "edited some notes in the code to make the intention of functions in the routes more clear"

 # Contributing